 We have already said that this Gran Hotel Inglaterra began operating in the late 1920s, shortly before the world financial crisis of 1929 dealt a serious blow to international tourism.
 The first director and owner of the brand new hotel was a businessman already experienced in these matters: Manuel Morales Arias, who also owned the Hotel Nuevo Oriente (formerly El Navío), in Alhóndiga and Párraga streets.
 From the very first moment, the Gran Hotel Inglaterra (along with the Alhambra, the Washington Irving, the Victoria and the Paris) was announced as a first class hotel.
 At that time there was no star rating system to classify the category of the hotels, as it was a hotel rating that would come later, but there were different classes for the traveller’s information.

-Following the outbreak of the Civil War in 1936, el Gran Hotel Inglaterra was forced to remove the name Inglaterra from its facade.
-References to England or France were frowned upon, so for some years the hotel was simply known as Gran Hotel.
-Full board cost 30 pesetas a day.
+As a result of the civil war in 1936, the Gran Hotel Inglaterra was forced to remove the name Inglaterra from its façade.
+Nothing English, nothing French was then acceptable, so for a few years the hotel was simply called the Grand Hotel.
+At that time, full board at the hotel cost 30 pesetas a day.
+And there were times when guests had to pay 30 pesetas a day.